-Using a flat bed truck
+Using a flatbed truck

-If your Toyota is transported by a flat bed truck, it should be tied down at the locations shown in the illustration.
+If your vehicle is transported by a flatbed truck, it should be tied down at the locations shown in the illustration.

 ▶ Vehicles without electronically modulated air suspension

 If you use chains or cables to tie down your vehicle, the angles shaded in black must be 45°.